This article introduces several basic concepts and relationships for MPS to help developers better understand and use media processing service.

 The Media Files is a collection of all media, with media being the smallest unit for media files.

 Each node in the workflow is called an activity.
-According to actual requirements, it can be run in parallel or in a serialized manner.
-In addition to the initial input activity and the final release reporting activity, activities supports various types of tasks, such as transcoding jobs and screenshot jobs.
+According to actual requirements, it can be run in parallel (for example, the task A, B, C) or in a serialized manner (for example: the task A1, A2).
+In addition to the initial input activity and the final release reporting activity, activities supports various types of tasks, such as transcoding tasks and screenshot tasks.

 Configure the triggering path of the storage associated with the workflow, and automatically trigger the task running whenever the video/audio multi-media file is uploaded to the corresponding path.